Skip to main content

 • Able to participate in belaying and climbing activities independently or with minimal assistance.

-• Wear all protective equipment recommended/required by rafting outfitter and/or state law.
+• Wear all protective equipment recommended/required by the rafting outfitter and/or state law.

-• Independently maintain a seated body position with limited back support while paddling raft in turbulent whitewater.
-Adaptive equipment may be used, if needed this equipment cannot impede nor lessen the effectiveness of safety procedures or equipment.
+• Independently maintain a seated body position with limited back support while paddling a raft in turbulent whitewater.
+Adaptive equipment may be used; if needed, it cannot impede or diminish the effectiveness of safety procedures or equipment.
 No participant may be strapped or belted into a raft or adaptive equipment while on water.

-• Get in and out of raft from shore independently or with a reasonable amount of assistance
+• Get in and out of the raft/kayak from shore independently or with a reasonable amount of assistance

 • If in water, independently turn from face-down to face-up and remain floating face-up while wearing a properly fitted life jacket

-• Reenter the raft on water independently or with a reasonable amount of assistance
+• Reenter the raft/kayak on water independently or with a reasonable amount of assistance

-• In the event of a capsize, independently get out from under capsized raft, remain face up in water with personal flotation device, and identify, make progress to and ascend shoreline with or without instruction.
+• In the event of a capsize, independently get out from under the capsized raft/kayak, remain face up in the water with a personal flotation device, and identify, make progress to, and ascend the shoreline with or without instruction.

 Please Note:

-Adventure WV is a program designed to meet the needs of students enrolled at WVU and not necessarily designed to meet the needs of the public at large.
-If you have any questions on these Essential Eligibility Criteria or on your ability to meet one or more criteria please contact Adventure WV at 304-293-5221 - AdventureWV@mail.wvu.edu - or WVUChallengeCourse@mail.wvu.edu
+Adventure WV is a program designed to meet the needs of students enrolled at WVU, not necessarily those of the public at large.
+If you have any questions on these Essential Eligibility Criteria or on your ability to meet one or more criteria, please contact Adventure WV at 304-293-5221 - AdventureWV@mail.wvu.edu - or AdventureOECe@mail.wvu.edu